 Dr Akuffo has published over 40 scientific peer-reviewed articles and has contributed to several conference proceedings in his research field.
 He currently has external collaborations with the Human Sciences Research Council (HSRC; South Africa) where he is using data from the South African National Health and Nutrition Examination Survey (SANHANES) to investigate prevalence of Eye Disease and its associated risk factors in South Africa.
 He is a Fellow of the American Academy of Optometry (AAO) and a member of the Ghana Optometric Association (GOA).
 He was recognized for his scientific excellence as ‘Affiliate of the African Academy of Sciences’ following a competitive evaluation process.

 He is a Reviewer for the several journals including Investigative Ophthalmology and Visual Science, British Journal of Ophthalmology, Ophthalmic Research, International Journal of Vitreous and Retina, and Eye and Vision.
 Currently, he serves as an Associate Editor for BMC Ophthalmology.

 In addition to his academic and research work, Dr. Akuffo is very passionate about mentorship and the career development of young people.
 Throughout his mentorship, students have won several prestigious international awards including the Harvard Crossroads Emerging Leaders Program (CELP) Fellowship, and Developing Country Eye Researcher Travel Fellowship (DCERF).
-Dr. Akuffo currently serves as a Board Member of the African STEM Network and is a patron of several student groups.
+Dr. Akuffo currently serves as a Board Member of the African STEM Network and Youth Arise Organization.